Year 3 – Orange

 Our class teacher for the academic year 2023-2024 is Mrs Ingham.

-Our teaching assistants are Mr Kent, Mrs Wiseman.
+Our teaching assistants are Mr Kent and Mrs Wiseman.

-What were the changes in Britain from the Stone Age to the Iron age?
+Autumn 1 – What were the changes in Britain from Stone Age to Iron Age?
+(History)

 Click here for the The Stone Age to Iron Age Knowledge Organiser.

-What are the key features of our United Kingdom compared to Greece?
+Autumn 2 – What are the key features of the United Kingdom compared to Greece?
+(Geography)

 Click here for the UK Knowledge Organiser.